A Texas man reported missing as a teen 8 years ago has been at home with his mom all along, police say - Local News 8

 His mother “continued to deceive police by remaining adamant that Rudy was still missing,” he said.

 Farias is now back home with his mother, police said Thursday.
-CNN is reaching out to his mother for comment.
+CNN has reached out to his mother for comment.

 The district attorney “has declined any charges at this time for making fictitious reports and failure to ID,” Zamora said, adding, “The investigation is active, and there are new leads coming in.
 We’ll continue to follow those leads.”